PyramidTechnologies/escpos/font_cmds.rst

    Quick-select a variety of print control options such as font type and effects.

-   :Format: ``$1B $21 n`` or ``ESC ! n`` or ``27 33 n``
+   :Format: ``Hex       $1B $21 n``

+            ``ASCII     ESC !   n``

+            ``Decimal   27  33  n``
    :Range: ``0 ≤ n ≤ 255``
    :Default: ``None``
    :Notes:
-       - See table for appropriate value of ``n``
+       - See table for appropriate value of n.
        - Underline exceptions
           - Does not underline 90°/270° rotation
           - Does not underline horizontal tabs
           - Underline thickness is specified by ESC - (TODO link)
-       - This command reste left and right margins
+       - This command resets the left and right margins
           - Left margin set by GS L (TODO link)
           - Right margin ste by GW W (TODO link)
        - For each of the underline, italic, bold modes:
           - These can be issues by their respective ESC commands or this command
           - The last received command is the effective command.
        - The basline for characters of different vertical scalars will be the same

         +-----+----------+------+---------+------------------------------+